dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 %endmacro
 ```

-What we have here is each 64-bytes L1I line contains 8 `nop ax`s following 19 `nop`s ending with either `jmp` to the begginning of the consequtive cache line or a loop conditional branch.
+What we have here is each 64-bytes L1I line contains 8 `nop ax`s following 19 `nop`s ending with either `jmp` to the begginning of the consecutive cache line or a loop conditional branch.

 Before providing the results of the experiments let's try to imagine how they might look like.
 For specificity consider the `nopax8nop19jmp 2` macro invokation.
 Its code is kind of verbose, but I will provide it here with some comments added for clarity's sake: